 • Why was the Donor Conceived Alliance of Canada (DCAC) created?

 The Donor Conceived Alliance of Canada (DCAC) was created in May of 2018 after Member of Parliament Anthony Housefather (Mount Royal, Liberal) made his plans to propose Bill C-404 public.
-Mr. Housefather’s Bill, if passed, would amend the Assisted Human Reproduction Act (2004) to decriminalize compensation for gamete donors and surrogates.
+Mr. Housefather’s Bill, if passed, would have amended the Assisted Human Reproduction Act (2004) to decriminalize compensation for gamete donors and surrogates.
 At the press conference Housefather held to announce this Bill, no donor-conceived people were present.
-From it’s crafting, to it being brought forward to Canadians publicly, Donor-conceived Canadians soon realized that, as with other policy discussions regarding third-party reproduction, we had been completely absent from the discourse.
+From it’s crafting, to it being brought forward to Canadians publicly, donor-conceived Canadians soon realized that, as with other policy discussions regarding third-party reproduction, we had been completely absent from the discourse.
 This was not because we were not interested in the evolution of policies governing third-party reproduction or the science informing the industry, but because there is a consistent effort to bar us from being recognized as meaningful stakeholders.

 A group of donor-conceived Canadians formed the DCAC to ensure that donor-conceived Canadians are meaningfully represented in federal and provincial policy discussions regarding third-party reproduction and are viewed as stakeholders in regulatory consultations with governmental departments, such as Health Canada.